ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch04_Using_Lists/Lessons/05_list_comprehensions.md

 Even though comprehensions are considered Pythonic, the tendency to use them should be balanced with keeping your code readable.

-In this instance, we might be better off at least one of the loops.
+In this instance, we might be better off keeping at least one of the loops.

 ---